DCAN-Labs/hbcd-docs-internal/docs/workflows/data-proc-wf.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
 <p>Following CBRAIN processing, processing records are queried for new derivative outputs ready to be re-identified.
-Re-identification involves replacing all release candidate IDs with DCCIDs in processing outputs and occurs in the process of copying the data from the source (<code>s3://midb-hbcd-main-deid/derivatives/</code>) to destination (<code>s3://midb-hbcd-main-pr/derivatives</code>) S3 paths.</p>
+Re-identification involves replacing all release candidate IDs with DCCIDs in processing outputs and occurs in the process of copying the data from <code>s3://midb-hbcd-main-deid/derivatives/</code> to <code>s3://midb-hbcd-main-pr/reid_derivatives/</code>.</p>
 <p>Duplicating the derivatives enables LORIS to (1) maintain QC dashboards for HBCD users based on processing outputs (primarily important for EEG) and (2) prepare tabulated summary outputs for Lasso ingestion.</p>
 <p>Prior to re-identification, <code>s3://midb-hbcd-main-pr/derivatives</code> is first queried to find and delete any data that either does not have associated files in <code>s3://midb-hbcd-main-deid/derivatives</code>.
 When there is a newer copy of derivative data available from the source bucket, these are deleted and repopulated.
 Finally, new derivative data that has never existed in the LORIS bucket is copied over.</p>
 </div>